Skip to Content

 Filling in the paper ‘Terms of employment’ form

-If you are not able to use Enter Finland for Employers, you can fill in the ‘Terms of employment’ paper form (pdf.).
+If you are not able to use Enter Finland for Employers, you can fill in the ‘Terms of employment’ paper form (pdf).
 Your employee should then add the form to his or her application in the online service Enter Finland.
+You can speed up the processing by submitting the terms of employment yourself in the online service Enter Finland for Employers.
+The Finnish Immigration Service can then start to process the application as soon as you have submitted the terms of employment, already before the employee has proved his or her identity.